distributed-ledger-technology/merkle-trees-in-typescript/README.md

 In general you can use Merkle Trees to proof / validate that a specific element is available at a specific index within an array (block, ...) - without the need to load the elements themselves.

+Merkle trees are built up by hashing the neighbour element up the ladder - diagram follows :)

 ## Usage Example